oracle-livelabs/university/applied-database-systems-ai-db/tables-keys-sql-ai-db/tables-keys-sql-ai-db.md

 ## Task 7: Creating views and querying its data

-1. The Oracle Database allows the creation of objects called views, which consist of a virtual table comprising of columns from other tables.
+1. The Oracle AI Database allows the creation of objects called views, which consist of a virtual table comprising of columns from other tables.
 This allows users to view data that does not actually reside in a single table but on multiple tables without actually having to replicate or consolidate the data.
 This maintains simplicity of development, maintenance, and operations of databases.

 2. We will create an employee detailed view that joins the employees, jobs, departments, countries, and locations tables to provide us with a consolidated view of employees.
     ```